Yandex Cloud

 yandex.cloud.mdb.mysql.v1.ClusterService.AddHosts

-Where host_specs is an array of new hosts.
-One array element contains settings for a single host and has the following structure:
+Where host_specs is the array of new hosts.
+Each array element contains the configuration for a single host and has the following structure:

 • zone_id: Availability zone.